Lika-M/Address-Search-Page/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## About The Project

+This аpp is a simple page for looking up addresses, written for a recruiter's assignment.
+JavaScript, HTML and CSS have been used, with the aid of React, functional components and React hooks.

+It contains the following UI components:
+• Search : Adds suggestions with every keystroke while the user is typing the address in the input field
+• List of results found

+Technical implementation: Data fetching, error handling, responsive design, user friendly UI.

-## Available Scripts
+## Quick Start:
+Clone the repository and do following:

+### Install dependencies
+`npm install`

-In the project directory, you can run:
+### In the project directory, you can run:

-### `npm start`
+`npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.